Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 Treatment

-Treatment of coronary heart disease or other organs is carried out only after a thorough diagnosis, identifying the true cause of the pathology, and assessing the severity of the disease.
-The treatment of ischemia is carried out using physiotherapy, medication and surgical techniques.
-In the case of choosing drug treatment, the patient is injected intravenously with prostaglandins, thrombolytics, as well as drugs to improve blood flow.
+Treatment of coronary heart disease or other organs is carried out only after a thorough diagnosis, identification of the true cause of the pathology, as well as an assessment of the severity of the disease.
+Treatment of ischemia is carried out using physiotherapeutic, medicinal and surgical techniques.
+If drug treatment is chosen, the patient is given intravenous prostaglandins, thrombolytics, and drugs to improve blood flow.

-It is possible to completely eliminate the cause of vessel occlusion and normalize its patency by stenting the anterior vessel wall.
-Also, doctors often resort to coronary angioplasty.
+The cause of vessel blockage can be completely eliminated and its patency can be normalized by stenting the anterior wall of the vessel.
+Doctors also often resort to coronary angioplasty.

 Is everything in the article correct from a medical point of view?